-MOSIX is a management system that provides a single-system image.
+MOSIX is a cluster management system that provides a single-system image.

 MOSIX supports both interactive concurrent processes and batch jobs.